Ersson blanks Red Wings, Flyers push point streak to 8 games

 • Ersson made his third straight start and finished with 33 saves.

-The 24-year-old won two of those three outings.
+The 24-year-old Swedish native won two of those three outings.
 The loss came in overtime on the road Tuesday against the Predators.

 Carter Hart was able to back up after missing Thursday's game.
 The Flyers' No. 1 goalie revealed he had to seek medical attention to diagnose an illness that has periodically plagued him "for a while."